Chengdu Research Base of Giant Panda Breeding

 Chengdu Panda Base was founded in 1987 by the Chengdu Municipal People's Government.
-It started with 6 giant pandas that were rescued from the wild.
-By 2008, it had 124 panda births, and the captive panda population has grown to 83.

-Its stated goal is to "be a world-class research facility, conservation education center, and international educational tourism destination."
+It started with six giant pandas that were rescued from the wild.
+By 2008, the research base had 124 panda births, and the captive panda population has grown to 83.
+It aimed to "be a world-class research facility, conservation education center, and international educational tourism destination."